-To introduce the theory’s bestowing of consciousness subsystems, I will examine a simple episode from everyday life, an “ordinary-evening” of a normal person, Mr. Smith.
-He sits down on the TV couch, holding the remote control in his hand.
-In front of him on the white wall hangs a large TV screen.
-To the right of the screen is a large flowerpot in which a plant grows rich in green leaves.
-Above the screen hang two pictures: the portrait of Vincent van Gogh after he cut off his ear and the portrait of Rembrandt van Rijn in his twilight years.
-Smith consciously grasps all these details (wall, TV, flowerpot and two pictures) at once.
-As a matter of fact, he also perceives the floor between him and the wall and the fact that he is holding the television remote in his hand, but the conscious perception of them is not as sharp as the perception of what is in front of him, it is a weak conscious perception.
-He activates the remote control and all his attention is concentrated on the action movie playing in front of him.
-All the other details around him disappeared from his awareness - he does not perceive them.
+To introduce the subsystems of FTC, I will examine a simple episode from everyday life, an ‘ordinary evening’ in the life of a normal person, Mr. Smith.
+He sits down on the couch to watch television, holding the remote control in his hand.
+The large TV screen hangs on the white wall facing him.
+To the right of the screen a luxuriant plant with rich green leaves stands in a flowerpot.
+Above the screen hang two pictures: prints of self-portraits by Vincent van Gogh after he cut off an earlobe and Rembrandt van Rijn in his twilight years.
+Smith consciously grasps all these details (the wall, TV, flowerpot, and two pictures) at once.
+He even perceives the floor of the room and the fact that he is holding the TV remote control in his hand, but his conscious perception of these is not as sharp as his perception of what is in front of him; it is, rather, a weak conscious perception.
+He activates the remote control and gives his full attention to the action movie playing on the screen facing him.
+All the other details around him disappear from his awareness – he no longer perceives them.

-The immediate question that arises here is this: How can these changes in Smith's perceptual awareness be explained?
-The answer demands the analysis of the following Smith’s three phenomenal observations.
-(For a review and discussion of consciousness and the unity of consciousness see Brooks & Paymont, 2021; Gennaro, 2012.)
+The immediate question that arises here is: How can these changes in Smith’s perceptual awareness be explained?
+The answer to this demands an analysis of Smith’s phenomenal observations (for a review and discussion of consciousness and the unity of consciousness, see Brook & Raymont, 2021; Gennaro, 2012) on three levels:

-(a) all the following five items: wall, TV, flowerpot and two pictures, were perceived at the same level of consciousness; (b) the level of awareness of the floor and the remote control were much lower relative to the level of awareness of the perception of the above five items; and (c) when Smith's consciousness was focused on the film projected in front of him, his awareness of all the other details disappeared.
+(a) the wall, TV, flowerpot, and two pictures were perceived at the same level of consciousness; (b) the level of awareness of the floor and the remote control were much lower relative to the level of awareness of perception of the above five items; and (c) when Smith’s consciousness was focused on the film projected in front of him, his awareness of all the other details disappeared.

-These three visual phenomenal observations can be explained by the above three hypothetical theoretical innate an automatic processes: (a) “visual-perceptual processing”; (b) “consciousness-generation”; (c) “enabling-consciousness condition”.
-Hypothetically, these processes work in the following ways:
+These three visual phenomenal observations can be explained by three hypothetical, theoretical, innate, and automatic processes: (a) visual-perceptual processing; (b) consciousness-generation; and (c) the enabling-consciousness condition.
+Hypothetically, these processes work in the following ways.

-First, the five visual items of the ordinary-evening go through a very fast and unconscious (parallel) visual-perceptual processing by the cognitive system.
-The results of the processing are represented appropriately in five different mental-states (Mi where i signifies different M), which reflect the objective properties of the visual stimuli, and the relations among them (e.g., size, color, and spatial relations among the stimuli).
+First, the five visual items of the ‘ordinary evening’ undergo very fast and unconscious (parallel) visual-perceptual processing within the cognitive system.
+The results of this process are represented appropriately in five different mental states (Mi where i signifies different M), which reflect the objective properties of the visual stimuli, and the connections between them (e.g., size, color, and spatial relationships).